DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                   -  🐝DNS64: Works with NAT64 to synthesize IPv6 addresses from IPv4 addresses in DNS responses.

     - 🔴**TCP/IP Model**
-        - 📝Application layer: Application Layer: defines protocols for node-to-node application communication and provides services to the application software running on a computer
+        - 📝Application layer: Application Layer: defines protocols for node-to-node application communication and provides services to the application software running on a computer.
+HTTP, FTP, SMTP, DNS, SNMP.
-        - 📝Transport layer: Transport Layer: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets
+        - 📝Transport layer: Transport Layer: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets.
+TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
-        - 📝Internet layer: Internet Layer: defines the protocols for logically transmitting packets over the network
+        - 📝Internet layer: Internet Layer: defines the protocols for logically transmitting packets over the network.
+Internet Protocol (IP).
-        - 📝Network Access layer: Network Access Layer: defines the protocols and hardware required to deliver data across a physical network
+        - 📝Network Access layer: Network Access Layer: defines the protocols and hardware required to deliver data across a physical network.
+It handles the physical transmission of data over a network, including hardware addressing (MAC addresses), framing, and error detection at the hardware level.
+        - the TCP/IP model can also be listed as:
+            - 💠Application
+            - 💠Host-to-Host
+            - 💠Internet
+            - 💠Link
+            - 💠Physical
+        - Sometimes the physical and the link layers are considered one and called network access.
+The host-to-host layer equates to the transport layer of the OSI model and is sometimes called the transport layer.
+The top three layers of the OSI model are represented in the TCP/IP model as the application layer.
+There is often confusion in conversations due to this.

 - 4.1.3 Secure protocols
     - ❄️**Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)